 You can proceed to find and place the components.
-Note that the collapsible sections below include tips on editing during placement, which is more efficient than editing after placement.
+Note that the collapsible sections below include tips on editing during placement, which is more efficient.
 If you choose to leave the editing until after the components are placed, double-click on a component to edit it.

 All the components have been placed, ready for wiring.

 - Select View » Fit Document (shortcut: V, D) to ensure your schematic sheet takes up the full window.